stunglan/CarND-P5-Vehicle-Detection/README.md

 ###2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 To enhance the speed I tried to keep the window rectancle small, so that the number of sliding windows was minimized.
-I also picked up from the forums that I could use the decision_function method for the SVC on a set of features and windows rather on each window.
+I also picked up from the forums that I could use the decision_function method for the SVC on a set of features and windows rather on each window, this is shown in cell #21.

 ![foundcars](output_images/foundcars.png)